christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 5.	```Mini-batch of 3D models:```
 	For 3D objects in a mini-batch used in the CNN training, their octrees are not the same.
 To support efficient CNN training on the GPU, we merge these octrees into one superoctree.

+note:
+- 1D property vectors
+- All the property vectors share the same index, and the length of the vectors is the number of octants at the current depth.

 #####CNN operations on the octree:

 1.	**3D convolution**: